Steven Page: Collaboration with Stephen Duffy

 As a young man, Page was a fan of British singer-songwriter Stephen Duffy, a founding member of Duran Duran and the frontman for the group The Lilac Time.
 Page began corresponding with Duffy after the latter replied to his fan letter.
-Page was ultimately invited to co-write with Duffy in the early 1990s, and several co-written songs subsequently appeared on BNL albums, starting with Maybe You Should Drive.
+Page was ultimately invited to co-write with Duffy in the early 1990s, and several co-written songs subsequently appeared on Barenaked Ladies albums, starting with Maybe You Should Drive.

 In June 2005, Page and Duffy released a self-titled album under the name The Vanity Project.

 Solo

 Following his departure from Barenaked Ladies, Page's first major project was to complete writing music for the first production of Bartholomew Fair: A Comedy at the Stratford Shakespeare Festival in 2009.
 During that summer, he embarked on a tour of music festivals, accompanied by Kevin Fox on cello.

 He recorded the song "He's a Really Useful Engine" for the soundtrack of the 2000 children's film Thomas and the Magic Railroad.

 Page's next release was A Singer Must Die, a studio recording of songs he performed in a pair of concerts, Songbook II, with the contemporary music group Art of Time Ensemble.
 Following the album's publication on February 16, 2010, the artists embarked on a twelve-date concert tour.
 Page participated in other concerts with Art of Time Ensemble, including Take This Waltz (a collection of waltzes) and a performance of the Beatles' Abbey Road album, using semi-classical arrangements by Art of Time Ensemble.
 In November 2011, Page performed a songbook concert, Songbook 6, featuring new compositions.

 The singer's first album of original material under his own name, Page One, was released on October 19, 2010.
 Page toured the record across Canada and the US, including a string of shows supporting the Goo Goo Dolls.

 On January 1, 2011, he performed at the NHL Winter Classic and led the singing of Canada's national anthem before the game.
 He also performed Leonard Cohen's "Hallelujah" at the state funeral of Jack Layton on August 27, 2011.